valerino/misc_emu_scripts/README.md

 my emulation-related scripts, mostly to ease cleaning up of rom collections and speed-up customizing retropie/retroarch.

+most (if not all) can be used directly on rpi itself.

 * [tosec_cleaner](./tosec_cleaner/README.md)
 * [zip_to_adz](./zip_to_adz/README.md)
 * [mkm3u](./mkm3u/README.md)